akadane87/browser-template/README_tic-tac-bro.md

 // Version Control //
 I plan to make a commit at every small goal/checked task on my to do list.
 If something works or I feel as tho I have made progress...then I make a commit.

-// Attempted Bonus //
-Hell no!
-I am already worried about getting the basics functional.
-I would like to be able to have users compete on seperate devices but I dont even know what that would look like.
-If I thought I had time or if it was doable, then Yes I would go for it but not holding my breath.

 // Technologie Used //